Jim Sinclair (activist)

-Jim Sinclair is an American autistic activist and writer who helped pioneer the neurodiversity movement.
+James Sinclair is an American autistic activist and writer who helped pioneer the neurodiversity movement.
 Sinclair, along with Xenia Grant and Donna Williams, formed Autism Network International (ANI).
 Sinclair became the original coordinator of ANI.
 Sinclair is an advocate for the anti-cure position on autism, arguing that autism is an integral part of a person's identity and should not be cured.
 Sinclair is intersex.

 Biography

 Sinclair is Jewish and grew up with a mother, a father, and a brother.
 At a very young age, Sinclair identified with other disabled people.
-He saw a blind man walking with a cane and imitated him with a cane found in his grandparents' basement.
-When Sinclair was six years old, he played with a set of Johnny West action figures with his brother.
-If one of the arms came loose, Sinclair would secure it by turning the lasso into an improvised sling.
-For another figure that broke, Sinclair fashioned a wheelchair for it.
+Sinclair saw a blind man walking with a cane and imitated him using a cane found in grandparents' basement.
+When Sinclair was six years old playing with a set of Johnny West action figures with the brother, if one of the arms came loose, Sinclair would secure it by turning the lasso into an improvised sling.
+For another figure that broke, Sinclair fashioned a wheelchair.
 Jim explained that "from very early on, I had the concept that you don't throw people away for being broken".

-Sinclair has said that he did not speak until age 12.
-Sinclair was raised as a girl, but describes having an intersex body, and in a 1997 introduction to the Intersex Society of North America, Sinclair wrote, "I remain openly and proudly neuter, both physically and socially."
-Sinclair appeared on the The Sally Jessy Raphael Show as a guest with the alias "Toby" to talk about being intersex and asexual.
+Sinclair did not speak until age 12.
+Sinclair was raised as a girl and describes having an intersex body, and in a 1997 introduction to the Intersex Society of North America, Sinclair wrote, "I remain openly and proudly neuter, both physically and socially."
+Sinclair appeared on The Sally Jessy Raphael Show as a guest with the alias "Toby" to talk about being intersex, aromantic and asexual.

 In 1998, Sinclair was a graduate student of rehabilitation counseling at Syracuse University in Syracuse, New York.

 Sinclair was the first person to "articulate the autism rights position".
-In his book "Don't Mourn for Us", he uses He/him and Xe/xem pronouns.